Lord Give Me a Sign

-"Lord Give Me a Sign" is a song by American hip hop recording artist DMX, released as the second single from his sixth studio album Year of the Dog...
+"Lord Give Me a Sign" is a song by American rapper DMX, released as the second single from his sixth studio album Year of the Dog...
 Again (2006).

-Song Info
+Song information

 Even though the album's cover has the RIAA Parental Advisory sticker, this song is entirely free of profanity.
 This is most likely due to DMX's reputation.
 DMX has since decided to return to rap after being encouraged by Mase to wait for God's calling to do so.
 It is also rumored that DMX made this song because he needs a sign to preach or stay rapping.
 The song was produced by Scott Storch.

 Meaning

 The song is about how DMX struggles with "trials and tribulations" throughout his life, all the while seeking strength from God to win the battles he faces.

 Music video

 The video of the song shows DMX in a desert, perhaps trying to reenact the story of how Jesus spent forty days and nights in the desert.
 It also shows pictures of hurricane stricken Louisiana and other emotive images.